-- taking all suspicions and disclosures seriously; - nominating a link person (usually the DSL or Deputy DSL) who will keep all parties informed and be the central point of contact; - Where a member of staff is the subject of an allegation made by a pupil, separate

-- link people will be nominated to avoid any conflict of interest; - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety; - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies; - storing records securely; - offering details of helplines, counselling or other avenues of external support; - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures; - co-operating fully with relevant statutory agencies.
+- taking all suspicions and disclosures seriously; - nominating a link person (usually the DSL or Deputy DSL) who will keep all parties informed and be the central point of contact; - Where a member of staff is the subject of an allegation made by a pupil, separate link people will be nominated to avoid any conflict of interest; - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety; - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies; - storing records securely; - offering details of helplines, counselling or other avenues of external support; - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures; - co-operating fully with relevant statutory agencies.

-13. Complaints procedure
+14. Complaints procedure

 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
 Complaints are managed by the headteacher, other members of the senior leadership team and governors.
+An explanation of the complaints procedure is included in the safeguarding information provided for parents and pupils.